Book Week Costumes for Teachers

 This year I am going as the black swan from ‘Swan Lake’ as 1) it is shortlisted in the Picture Book category of this years awards and 2) it is my favourite book and 3) I feel a bit like a black swan…so it’s a no brainer!
-I’m doing black puffy skirt (anyone got one they can lend me?!), black feather scarf as below, long black gloves, black feather headpiece and will have a book cover lanyard.
+I’m doing black puffy skirt (anyone got one they can lend me?!), black feather scarf, long black gloves, black feather headpiece and will have a book cover lanyard.

 If I wasn’t going as the black swan I was thinking I would be the main character from ‘I Am Peace’ as this is a book I’ve read lots with the preps – Year Six students as we look at mindfulness…see here for more about the book.

 Principal of the Junior School, Ms Louise McGuire as ‘The Naughtiest Girl in School’.
 BEST BOSS EVER.